Imrany23/finalCapstone/README.md

 ### Installation

+To use this program you must have Python v3.11 installed on your computer and you should have access to code editor such MS Visual Code to run the code.

 To install this project please copy task_manager.py and create 2 empty input .txt files tasks.txt and users.txt in the same folder.

 * task_manager.py  - contains all the python code required